 Here are three dimensions of culture that matter most in the age of disruption:

 “Culture leads to technology adoption.
 The ability to innovate depends on the impatience of the organizational culture.
-Organizations need to build the culture and community, making time for people to share experiences, test, and learn what works, brainstorm, and collaborate.” the D!gitalist article continues.
+Organizations need to build the culture and community, making time for people to share experiences, test, and learn what works, brainstorm, and collaborate.” -D!gitalist

 “It takes time to develop a digital culture.
 The sooner a company acts, the more quickly it will be able to compete in today’s fast-paced, digitized, multichannel world.
 For example, Southwest Airlines, in operation for more than 40 years, fostered a culture change that empowers employees to go digital to help customers….Even Coca Cola has reinvented itself with culture change by focusing on digital natives while offering more than 100 flavored drinks.”